votchallenge/website/contents/vot2016/index.md

 Dear VOT2016 participants,

-An issue was raised about the ground truth bounding boxes on the VOT forum.
+A question was raised about the ground truth bounding boxes on the VOT forum.
 In some cases the corners of rotated bounding boxes extend outside of the image.
 But we also noticed that in two frames in the matrix sequence the bounding box extends out of image disproportionately the part that is in the image boundaries is till correct, though.